American Gangster (film): Development and writing

 In 2000, Universal Pictures and Imagine Entertainment purchased the rights to "The Return of Superfly", by Mark Jacobson, an article published in New York magazine story about the rise and fall of the 1970s heroin kingpin Frank Lucas.
 In 2002, screenwriter Steven Zaillian brought a 170-page script to director Ridley Scott, who expressed interest in making two films from it.
 However, Scott did not immediately pursue the project, choosing to make Kingdom of Heaven instead.
 In November 2003, Universal and Imagine entered negotiations with Brian De Palma to direct Tru Blu, with a script by Zaillian based on the life of Frank Lucas.
 Zaillian interpreted the account as one of "American business and race", focusing the script thematically on corporate business.
 Production was initially slated for a spring 2004 start.

 In March 2004, the studio entered new negotiations with Antoine Fuqua to direct, as well as Denzel Washington to star in the film as Frank Lucas.
-The following May, Benicio del Toro entered negotiations to star as Detective Richie Roberts, who brought down Lucas.
+The following May, Benicio del Toro entered negotiations to star as Richie Roberts, the detective who brought down Lucas.
 Production of Tru Blu was reset to begin in early fall 2004, with the film slated for a release date of June 3, 2005.
 In September 2004, Dania Ramirez entered negotiations to join the cast of the film, now titled American Gangster.

 Universal Pictures reported that it greenlit American Gangster with a budget of $80 million, which escalated to $93 million, with $10 million for development costs and $3 million for the delay of the production start date.
 Sources close to the director insist that the budget was $93 million from the beginning.
 The studio also sought for American Gangster to be produced in Toronto rather than New York City to save money, but Fuqua resisted the re-location.
 The studio's parent company General Electric received tax credits in New York City, so production was moved to the city.
 This change increased the budget to $98 million.
 Fuqua's camp insisted that it was seeking ways to reduce the budget, but the studio argued about several aspects of the project under him.
 The director had wanted to film a Vietnam sequence in Thailand and to cast notable names such as Ray Liotta and John C. Reilly in minor roles.
 To add to the studio's budgetary concerns, Fuqua was rewriting the script during the pre-production process.
 The director did not have a shot-list, final locations, and supporting actors signed to initiate production.